The-AI-Alliance/microsite-template/.github/PULL_REQUEST_TEMPLATE/docs_website_pr.md

 * How do these changes improve the documentation/website?

 ## Related Issues
-List any related issues or PRs:
+List any related issues or PRs (#number, ...):
-* Fixes #123
-* Related to #456

-## Testing Performed
-Describe how you tested your changes:
-- [ ] Verified site builds successfully (i.e., `make view-local` runs successfully)
-- [ ] Checked links and formatting (run `./check-external-links.sh`, which ensures that all external links have `target="..."` definitions - but it doesn't verify the links are valid...)
-- [ ] Tested in local development environment
-- [ ] Screenshots of changes (if applicable)

-## Code Changes
-List all files modified/added:
-* docs/foobar.markdown
-* ...

 ## Preview
 Provide a link to a preview of the changes (if applicable) or just say that running `make view-local` is sufficient to see them.
 What should the reviewer check out, specifically?

 ## Checklist

+Confirm that the following have been completed, where applicable:

-- [ ] I have read the [CONTRIBUTING.md](CONTRIBUTING.md) guide
+- [ ] I have read and understood the [CONTRIBUTING](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) guide.

+For "microsite" and other documentation changes:

-- [ ] My changes follow the documentation style guide
+- [ ] I have followed the documentation style guide.
+- [ ] I have included appropriate screenshots, example code, etc.
+- [ ] I have verified the microsite builds successfully, i.e., `make view-local` runs without errors.
+- [ ] I have checked that external links have `target="..."` specifications by running `./check-external-links.sh` and fixed any missing cases.
+(This tool doesn't add missing links nor does it verify the links are valid.)

+For code changes:

+- [ ] I have tested the code changes in my local development environment.
-- [ ] I have updated any related documentation
+- [ ] I have added and/or updated tests for all code changes.
+- [ ] I have followed the existing code styles and conventions.
-- [ ] I have added/updated tests if applicable
+- [ ] I have removed all API keys and other sensitive information.
-- [ ] I have included necessary screenshots or examples
+- [ ] I have updated any related documentation.

-## Additional Context
-Add any other context or information that might be helpful for reviewers:
-* Related discussions
-* Special considerations
-* Open questions